 3.The company is pre-revenue OR has received less than an aggregate of $500,000 in equity investments from sophisticated investors (i.e., ‘Angels’ or institutional investors other than company founders);

 TCF provides up to $100,000 to support projects that advance a technology toward commercialization.
 TCF is a convertible note bearing 8% interest.
 In the event that the company receives an aggregate outside investment of $500,000 or more, or in the event that the company sells substantial assets or equity, TEDCO may, at its sole option, convert the principal and interest due on the note at the time of the investment or sale to an equity investment in the company on the same terms and conditions received by the most recent investors.

 TCF – Seed Baltimore Option

 Thinking of moving to Baltimore?
-TEDCO, in partnership with the Abell Foundation, has created a “Seed Baltimore Option” to TCF, which can increase the total TCF investment amount to $150,000.
+TEDCO, in partnership with the Abell Foundation, has created a “Seed Baltimore Option” to TCF, which can provide an additional investment amount up to $50,000.
 Click below for details:

 Seed Baltimore Option

 Deadline for the application is the 1st of each month.
 The full review cycle begins on the first day of the month and takes approximately 60 days.